rashid-project/Spec/spec.md

 ### Task

-A `Task` represents a unit of work which a `User` can complete
+- A `Task` represents a unit of work which a `User` can complete
+- A `User` represents the authenticated individual using the application

 ## Actors

 ### User

-A `User` is a person who uses the application
+A `User` is an authenticated individual person who uses the application

+### Guest

+A `Guest` is an un-authenticated individual person who uses the application

 ## Features